jepler/wwvbpy/README.md

 # Development status

-The author (@jepler) occasionally develops and maintains this project, but issues and pull requests are not likely to be acted on.
+The author (@jepler) occasionally develops and maintains this project, but issues are not likely to be acted on.
 They would be interested in adding co-maintainer(s).

 # WWVB Timecodes